Website is currently under development. Thank You

 After years of campaigning against the dirty supply chain of the diamond industry, Global Witness succeeded in getting diamond producing countries to establish a diamond certificate scheme.
 This has helped ensure the diamond industry no longer has a role in funding conflicts.

-Like PIL, there are risks disadvantages of bring a campaign.
+Like legal action, there are risks disadvantages of bringing a campaign.

 Practical Tip